-Practitioners do not have to report on the specific status of findings or recommendations from OPM program reviews or other engagements which were not OPM required examinations or audits (opinion-level engagements).
+Practitioners do not have to report on the specific status of findings or recommendations from OPM program reviews or other engagements, which were not OPM required examinations or audits (opinion-level engagements).
 An illustrative report is shown in Appendix B, Example 1, of this guide.

-We anticipate requirements of this guide will serve as the basis for establishing certain performance measures which will be used to evaluate carriers and service organizations.
+We anticipate requirements of this guide will serve as the basis for establishing certain performance measures, which will be used to evaluate carriers and service organizations.

-MANAGEMENT RESPONSIBILITIES AND ASSERTIONS
+CARRIER RESPONSIBILITIES AND ASSERTIONS

-Among other management responsibilities discussed in this guide, carrier management is responsible for:
+Among other carrier responsibilities discussed in this guide, the carrier is responsible for:

-- A. Preparing the Annual Accounting Statements as of and for the period ending September 30 and December 31. - B. Complying with FEHBP contract requirements. - C. Establishing and maintaining effective internal controls. - D. Evaluating and monitoring the effectiveness of internal controls

-- E. Providing the audit practitioner with their written representations (See Chapter II), in a separate report, about all matters in paragraph 70 of SSAE No. 3 (not required if audit is performed in accordance with GAGAS). - F. Maintaining accounting records for 5 years after contract year end.
+- A. Preparing the Annual Accounting Statements as of and for the period ending September 30 and December 31. - B. Complying with FEHBP contract requirements. - C. Establishing and maintaining effective internal controls. - D. Evaluating and monitoring the effectiveness of internal controls. - E. Providing the audit practitioner with written representations (See Chapter II), in a separate report, about all matters in paragraph 67 of SSAE No. 10, AT Section 601 (not required if audit is performed in accordance with GAGAS).